World Series Odds

 As fans in New York are well aware, the World Series is a yearly highlight on the sports betting calendar.
 And there’s a ton of local history attached to the Fall Classic as both the Yankees and Mets have produced some of the most iconic moments in MLB history.

-On this page, we’ll show you how to get started betting on the World Series in NY including a live feed to World Series odds straight from top online sportsbooks.
+On this page, we’ll show you how to get started betting on the World Series in New York including a live feed to World Series odds straight from top online sportsbooks.

-Check our live feed below for the latest World Series betting odds at NY online sportsbooks.
+Check our live feed below for the latest World Series betting odds at New York online sportsbooks.

 The World Series futures market is open year-round.
-As always, there’s some variance in the odds at the top online sportsbooks, but a clear consensus usually emerges with 5-6 favorites leading the field.
+As always, there’s some variance in the odds at the top online sportsbooks, but a clear consensus usually emerges with five or so favorites leading the field.
 Check the odds feed above for the latest numbers for the clubs poised to be in contention for a World Series crown this season.

 - New York Mets +130 +1.5 (-125) O 8.5 (-110)